marennodenes/Flashcard-App/README.md

     mvn clean install -DskipTests
     ```

-3. Open the `server` module in the new terminal
+3. Open the `server` module in a new terminal

     ```bash
-    cd server
+    cd flashcards/server
     ```

 4. Run the backend